Name Park It!

 Special Tip

-SBIers can even track the number of hits to each link by redirecting their subdomains to a tracking link in SBI!'s Tracking Library.
-Total trackability!
+SBIers can even track the number of hits to each link by redirecting their subdomain names to a tracking link in Tracker Library.

 If you're an SBIer...

-Beside the affiliate redirects (if you are using the affiliate Monetization Model), use an NPI! domain and its subdomains to refer visitors to various parts of your site.
+Besides the affiliate redirects (if you're using the affiliate monetization model), use an NPI! domain name and its subdomain names to refer visitors to various parts of your site.

 We'll continue using our anguilla-beaches.com example...

-Most of the above domains were not registered for the specific purpose of redirecting.
-And some have been left at the default redirect, anguilla-beaches.com.
+Most of the above domain names would not be registered for the specific purpose of redirecting.
+Some would be left at the default redirect, anguilla-beaches.com.
 Other redirects illustrate different kinds of non-affiliate redirections.

 Generally, though, SBIers use NPI! for "future use" or "insurance" purposes.
 The redirecting is just a "free bonus."